FFCRA Frequently Asked Questions

 Full-time employees can take up to 80 hours.
 If you work less than full time, this amount is prorated, and you can receive the number of hours you would normally work in two weeks.

 If you used Emergency Paid Sick Leave before April 1, 2021, you are eligible for another two weeks of leave.

 No. The two weeks of Emergency Paid Sick Leave is in addition to any sick leave hours you may have accrued.

 At this time, you will receive 100% of your regular rate of pay.
 However, the FFCRA does permit employers to pay two-thirds of an employee’s rate of pay for some qualifying leave reasons.
 The University reserves the right to modify or reduce the rate of pay provided, consistent with applicable law, and will provide as much advance notice as possible should this occur.

 Complete the request form fully.
 If you have any documentation in electronic form, attach it to your request.
-For example, you may provide an email from a public health agency, notifying you of possible exposure, a telemedicine receipt, or a texted appointment reminder.
+For example, you may provide an email from a public health agency, notifying you of possible exposure, a telemedicine receipt, a texted appointment reminder, or a vaccination card.
 It is not necessary to make a medical appointment for the sole purpose of obtaining documentation.
 If you have paper documents you cannot scan, retain them to provide at a later time, if needed.

-Generally, no. If you have not been diagnosed with COVID-19, you may take Emergency Paid Sick Leave only to seek a medical diagnosis or if a healthcare provider advises you to self-quarantine, or to await the results of a COVID-19 test.
+Generally, no. If you have not been diagnosed with COVID-19, you may take Emergency Paid Sick Leave to seek a medical diagnosis, to follow a healthcare provider's advise to self-quarantine, or to await the results of a COVID-19 test.